 How to bundle an Angular app for production?

-Before deploying the web app, Angular provides a way to check the behavior of the web application with the help of a few CLI-commands.
-Usually, ng serves command is used to build, watch, and serve the application from local memory.
-But for deployment, the behavior of the application is seen by running ng build command.
+Before deploying the web app, Angular provides a way to check the behavior of the web application with the help of a few CLI commands.
+Usually, the ng serves command is used to build, watch, and serve the application from local memory.
+But for deployment, the behavior of the application is seen by running the ng build command.

 Before following the steps to deploy the application, make sure that Angular CLI is already installed in the system if it is not then run the following command.